 The Council administers the Common Good Fund.
-In addition the Council controls a number of sundry trusts, some of which are registered charities.
-The 2013-2014 Code prescribes that, where a trust fund is a registered charity, it should follow the financial reporting requirements of the Office of the Scottish Charity Regulator (OSCR).
+In addition the Council administers a number of sundry trusts, some of which are registered charities.
+The 2014-2015 Code prescribes that, where a trust fund is a registered charity, it should follow the financial reporting requirements of the Office of the Scottish Charity Regulator (OSCR).
 In order to comply with The Code and OSCR requirements, the Council has opted to obtain independent verification of the financial statements of the registered charitable trusts by the Council's external auditors, Audit Scotland.

 The Common Good Fund comprises five distinct sub-funds representing the former burghs of Ayr, Prestwick, Troon, Maybole and Girvan.
-Overall the Fund achieved a deficit for the year of £0.001m which, when added to the surplus brought forward from 2012-2013, contributes to an accumulated surplus at 31 March 2014 of £0.900m.
-Total reserves increased in value by £0.155m to £19.077m, primarily due to the revaluation of fixed assets.
+Overall the Fund achieved a deficit for the year of £0.105m which, when added to the surplus brought forward from 2013-2014, contributes to an accumulated surplus at 31 March 2015 of £0.795m.
+Total reserves reduced in value by £0.393m to £18.684m, primarily due to the utilising capital reserves for fixed asset investment purposes.
 Further detail relating to the Common Good Fund is provided on pages 83 to 85.

-The reserves of the registered charitable trusts where the Council is the sole trustee sat at £0.547m at 31 March 2014.
-The reserves of the other trusts administered by the Council (where the Council is sole trustee) increased by £0.004m to £0.552m at 31 March 2014.
+The reserves of the registered charitable trusts where the Council is the sole trustee were £0.542m as at 31 March 2015.
+The reserves of the other trusts administered by the Council (where the Council is sole trustee) were £0.446m as at 31 March 2015.
 Further details relating to the trusts are provided on pages 86 to 89.

-Group Accounts
+• Group Accounts